State Relief and Empowerment Waivers

 Under Section 1332 of the Affordable Care Act (ACA), states can receive permission to waive key provisions of the law in order to implement innovative, alternate health coverage rules or programs while retaining basic consumer protections.
-States can apply for the five-year waivers through the Department of Health and Human Services (HHS).
+States can apply for the five-year State Relief and Empowerment Waivers (previously called State Innovation Waivers) through the Department of Health and Human Services (HHS).

 What can and cannot be waived